-The coming change to people’s way of life in our Christian world consist in violence being replaced with love, in recognizing the possibility, ease and bliss of a life founded not on violence and the fear of it, but on love.
+The coming change to people’s way of life in our Christian world consists in violence being replaced with love, in recognizing the possibility, ease and bliss of a life founded not on violence and the fear of it, but on love.

 It is difficult to get used to not pitying people for the things which they themselves feel self-pity for: the loss of property, family, beauty, health, worldly fame, and begin pitying them for the things they really ought to be pitied for: the loss of their morality, clarity of mind and good habits.
 And meanwhile, this attitude towards others is necessary in order for you to fulfill your obligations to them.